 The quantitative estimation of selected phytochemicals, namely flavonoids, phenolic compounds, and tannins, revealed considerable variation among the ethanolic leaf extracts of the three Cinnamomum species.
-The total flavonoid content (TFC), expressed as milligrams of quercetin equivalents per gram of extract (mg QE g⁻¹ extract), was found to be highest in C. camphora (575.25 mg QE g⁻¹ extract).
-This value was almost 13 times higher than that of C. tamala (42.06 mg QE g⁻¹ extract) and over 35 times higher than that of C. verum (16.2 mg QE g⁻¹ extract).
-The results suggest that C. camphora leaves are particularly enriched in flavonoids compared to the other two species.
+The total flavonoid content (TFC), expressed as milligrams of quercetin equivalents per gram of extract (mg QE g⁻¹ extract), was found to be highest in C. camphora and this value was almost 13 times higher than that of C. tamala and over 35 times higher than that of C. verum (16.2 mg QE g⁻¹ extract).
+The results suggest that C. camphora leaves are particularly enriched in flavonoids compared with the other two species.

 The total phenolic content (TPC), expressed as milligrams of gallic acid equivalents per gram of extract (mg GAE g⁻¹), also showed a similar trend.
-C. camphora recorded the highest phenolic concentration (191.85 mg GAE g⁻¹), followed by C. tamala (165.37 mg GAE g⁻¹) and C. verum (41.19 mg GAE g⁻¹).
+C. camphora recorded the highest phenolic concentration, followed by C. tamala and C. verum (41.19 mg GAE g⁻¹).
 While C. tamala contained a phenolic profile close to that of C. camphora, C. verum demonstrated a markedly lower phenolic content.

-In contrast, the analysis of tannins, also expressed in terms of mg GAE g⁻¹, indicated a different trend.
+In contrast, the analysis of tanninsindicated a different trend.
 C. verum contained the highest tannin content (3.54 mg GAE g⁻¹), which was more than double that of C. tamala (1.36 mg GAE g⁻¹) and nearly three times higher than that of C. camphora (1.20 mg GAE g⁻¹).
-This highlights the possibility that the pharmacological activity of C. verum may be more closely associated with its tannin-rich profile compared to the other species.
+This highlights the possibility that the pharmacological activity of C. verum may be more closely associated with its tannin-rich profile compared with the other species.

-Overall, these findings emphasize that although the three species share a common set of phytochemicals qualitatively, the quantitative distribution of secondary metabolites varies considerably, with C. camphora being flavonoid- and phenolic-rich, and C. verum being tannin-rich.
+Overall, these findings emphasize that although the three Cinnamomum species share a common set of phytochemicals qualitatively, the quantitative distribution of secondary metabolites varies considerably, with C. camphora being flavonoid- and phenolic-rich, and C. verum being tannin-rich.

 CONCLUSION

-This comparative phytochemical analysis underscores the variety of secondary metabolites found in the ethanolic leaf extracts of C. camphora, C. tamala, and C. verum.
+This comparative phytochemical analysis underscores the variety of secondary metabolites found in the ethanol leaf extracts of Cinnamomum camphora, C. tamala, and C. verum.
 Although there were common phytochemicals identified across all species, particular compounds such as triterpenoids in C. camphora and anthraquinones in C. tamala and C. verum highlight the variability between species.
 These distinctions may explain their different ethnomedicinal applications.
 C. camphora may be more suitable for antioxidant and anti-inflammatory formulations, C. tamala for metabolic health interventions, and C. verum for antimicrobial and gastrointestinal remedies.
-The results stress the importance of conducting further research that focuses on quantitative analysis, bioactivity testing, and the isolation of active compounds to thoroughly determine the therapeutic potential of these species.
+The results stress the importance of conducting further research that focuses on quantitative analysis, isolation of active compounds, and bioactivity testing to thoroughly determine the therapeutic potential of these species.

 References